cride9/AISlop/README.md

 ## 📦 Dependencies

 This project relies on the excellent [LlmTornado](https://github.com/tryAGI/LlmTornado) library for communicating with the Ollama API.
+To handle PDF files, it also uses [PdfPig](https://github.com/UglyToad/PdfPig).

 ## 🤝 Contributing